 - In Conan The Adventurer, the Bloodless Carnage is justified by the heroes' star-metal weapons being able to teleport the Serpentmen back to their master Set who is sealed in another dimension.
 This works against the heroes in the end when Set is freed and on Earth — sending the Serpentmen to Set only takes them out of the fight for a little while since they are at most a few miles away.

 - Transformers Prime: One of Soundwave's favorite tricks.
 Since he's directly connected to the Decepticon systems, he can summon a portal anywhere he wants, that goes anywhere he wants, with great speed and accuracy.
+Autobots attack and find themselves stepping right into a spacebridge that beams them right off of the ship.
+(Limited range prevents sending anyone into the sun, or even to a height that's unsurvivable by bots.)
 This is turned against him during the Grand Finale when Jack, Miko, and Raf trap him in between two portals, the influx of which sends him to the Shadowzone.